-Evolving significantly from its Freudian roots, psychodynamic psychotherapy is an emotional and relational discipline known for facilitating deep and long-lasting change.
+Evolving significantly from its Freudian roots, Psychodynamic Pyschotherapy is an emotional and relational discipline known for facilitating deep and long-lasting change.
 Psychodynamic therapy is has been validated as an effective therapy for complex problems often stemming from childhood trauma.
 Clients meet with a therapist once or twice weekly and work together to understand thoughts, feelings, and behaviors.
 Key features of Psychodynamic therapy include focus on emotions and relationships, exploring attempts to avoid distress, identification of recurring themes and patterns, and explorations of one’s inner life, including fantasies and dreams.